tachiyomiorg/website/src/help/faq/README.md

 #### Why are automatic updates not working?

-Cetain devices such as MIUI have very aggressive battery saving, which can kill the app in the background.
+Certain devices such as MIUI have very aggressive battery saving, which can kill the app in the background.
 To whitelist Tachiyomi from battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and click on **Disable battery optimization**.

 ### User Interface
 #### Can I change the app language?